WebSocket implementation for UNIX shell

 cd xterm.js

-After that, it is enough to open the page in the browser http://localhost:8080/cgi-bin/terminal, where the terminal command line should be displayed.
-In order to correctly process the change in the size of the terminal depending on the size of the window (in xterm.js), you need to have the “\l” symbol in the issue file.
-Or simply type tty in the browser to display the current pty
+After that, it is enough to open the page http://localhost:8080 in the browser, where the terminal command line should be displayed.
+In order to correctly handle the change of the terminal size depending on the window size (in xterm.js), you need to have the “\l” symbol in the “issue” file.
+Or just type tty in your browser to see the current pty

 device.